corpus-christi/corpus-christi/doc/group-hierarchy.md

 See [here](https://renenyffenegger.ch/notes/tools/Graphviz/examples/index) for
 some sample graphs and their corresponding code.

-After editing, perform the reverse process (you can use python's `urllib.parse.unquote` to do this) and append the graph after the `?` in the url.
+After editing, perform the reverse process (you can use python's `urllib.parse.quote` to do this) and append the graph after the `?` in the url.
 The graph should be rendered properly.

 </details>